AviatrixSystems/Docs/HowTos/sfc_faq.rst

  #.
 Go to AWS console VPC page to create a VPC endpoint for S3 with the VPC where the gateway was launched.
  #.
 At the Aviatrix Controller Console, go to Useful Tools -> Secure File Copy.
 Select the gateway name and enter the name of the S3 bucket where you need to transfer file to.
 Leave all other options alone and click OK.
  #.
 Open the security group inbound rules of the gateway instance from AWS Console to allow TCP port 22 from the on-prem network address range.
  #.
-Upload a file by using the scp commands with the following syntax.
-(Ask Aviatrix team for the private key.)
+Upload a file by using the scp commands with the following syntax. (contact support@aviatrix.com for the private key.)

 ::